Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

 ### 3) Grunt DLL with rundll32 - AvBypass

+Some people might have different opinions, but a well crafted payload can be dropped on disk safely in certain situations.
+For this reason we now going to convert the grunt binary stage to a custom DLL that can be executed on the target machine or it could be used for __lateral__ __movement__ at different stage.
+File write operations are so common that it's extremely hard for security products to alert just on that.

 From __Covenant__ we can create a __Grunt__ DLL that has an export compatible with __rundll32__.